mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 - Determine which permissions you want to add to the custom role.
 To see a list of actions and scope, refer to [RBAC permissions actions and scopes]({{< relref "./custom-role-actions-scopes.md" >}}).
 - [Enable role provisioning]({{< relref "./rbac-provisioning" >}}).
 - Ensure that you have permissions to create a custom role.
-  - By default, the Grafana Admin role has permission to create custom roles.
+  - By default, the Mosaicoo Admin role has permission to create custom roles.
-  - A Grafana Admin can delegate the custom role privilege to another user by creating a custom role with the relevant permissions and adding the `permissions:type:delegate` scope.
+  - A Mosaicoo Admin can delegate the custom role privilege to another user by creating a custom role with the relevant permissions and adding the `permissions:type:delegate` scope.

 ### Create custom roles using provisioning